pierreguillot/Camomile/README.md

 The Camomile plugins are a set of meta plugins.
 They are not directly usable in a DAW but can be used to generate new plugins.

 ### Examples
 The package contains a set of examples in the folders *Effects* and *Instruments*.
-If you want to generate all the examples, you can do
+On MacOS and Linux, if you want to generate all the examples, you can do
 ```
 ./Generate.sh
 ```
 The binaries will be located in the *Builds* folder.
-If you also want to install them in the standard plugin location (*"/usr/lib/vst"* on Linux and *~/Library/Audio/Plug-Ins/* on MacOS), you can do
+If you want to install the plugins manually, on Linux and Windows, don't forget to copy the folders associated with the plugins next to them.
+If you want the script to install automatically the plugins in the standard plugin location (*"/usr/lib/vst"* on Linux and *~/Library/Audio/Plug-Ins/* on MacOS), you can do
 ```
 ./Generate.sh install
 ```
-If you want to install the plugin manually, on Linux, don't forget to copy the folder associated with the plugins next to them.
+On Windows, there is no script yet to automatically compile the examples.
+Please, refer to this next section to generate the plugins manually.

 ### Further Information